It is the daily; it is the small; it is the

 Why Pro Bono?
 Who Can Participate?
 What Hours Count?
 What Training is Required?

 Hours done in excess of those required for a supervised field placement may qualify for pro bono hours if the placement satisfies the pro bono criteria.
 Students are responsible for reporting excess hours to the Pro Bono Director using a pro bono timesheet.
 Hours you report for your supervised field placement are not recorded as pro bono hours for you.
-It is students' responsibility to record and report all pro bono hours.

 Finding a Pro Bono Opportunity: